aflores-baaqmd/GIS-Collaboration-Pilot/Data/Community Boundary.md

 # Richmond-San Pablo Community Boundary and Focus Areas (2019)

-This file contains the Community Boundary as defined by the Richmond-San Pablo Steering Committee on June 2019.
+This file contains the Richmond-San Pablo AB617 community boundary as defined by the Steering Committee on June 2019.

 ## Problem Statement